 Our Story

-Jubilee’s support helps adults with intellectual and developmental disabilities in Montgomery County, Maryland live their best lives!
-Since our founding in 1978, Jubilee fosters inclusive and fulfilling lives for the people we support.
-With more than four decades of experience, today more than 180 adults count on Jubilee for residential and housing support services that promote independence, secure housing, and connect friends.
+Jubilee helps adults with intellectual and developmental disabilities in Montgomery County, Maryland live their best lives!
+With nearly 50 years of experience helping people live independently, today more than 200 adults count on Jubilee for residential and housing support services.
+Our work promotes independence, secures housing, and connects friends.

 Mission